akhilkalepu/record-stacks/README.md

 # Record Stacks
 A web app which analyzes your DJ software's database file and provides analytics on your digital record collection.
 Currently under development and for Traktor only.
+Feel free to clone and run on localhost, it just needs to be connected to a MongoDB database.

 The app utilizes a MERN stack, Passport and Charts.js for the visualization.